 Denis Domaschke

 From the outset of the film, Denis is introduced as Alex Kerner's loyal friend and confidant.
-As Alex embarks on an elaborate ruse to shield his mother, Christiane, from the realities of a unified Germany, Denis becomes an indispensable ally, offering unwavering support and camaraderie.
+As Alex embarks on his elaborate ruse, Denis becomes an indispensable ally, offering unwavering support and camaraderie.
 Despite the risks and challenges inherent in Alex's deception, Denis stands by his friend, demonstrating an unwavering loyalty and commitment to their shared cause.

 Why is the title Goodbye Lenin?

-The title "Goodbye Lenin" carries symbolic significance within the context of the film, representing the end of an era and the farewell to a bygone ideology.
+The title "Goodbye Lenin" holds symbolic significance within the film, symbolising the end of an era and the farewell to a bygone ideology.

 In the context of the film, the title also reflects the broader theme of transition and transformation.
 The fall of the Berlin Wall and the reunification of Germany mark the end of one era and the beginning of another, signalling a farewell to the division of East and West and the dawn of a new chapter in German history.